 “Fine, suit yourself.”

-Trevor abandoned his late Uncle’s former retainer at the front door, and retreated into the sitting room.
-During a lifetime of visits to Uncle Winston’s household, Trevor had taken little notice of the servants, with the exception of the retarded one.
+Trevor turned abruptly, abandoned his late Uncle’s former retainer at the front door, and retreated into the sitting room.
+During a lifetime of visits to Uncle Winston’s household, Trevor took little notice of the servants, with the exception of the big, retarded one.
 Him, he avoided, the uncle’s beast of burden around the mansion or wherever needed.

 Of late, Trevor’s indifference toward Simpson had turned to dislike.
-The little man had done much too well at the reading of the Last Will and Testament.
+The little man had done much, much too well at the reading of the Last Will and Testament.
 Winston Pickering never married, no children, none acknowledged in any case.
 Two nephews, Trevor and cousin Rodney, were his sole familial heirs.
 Yet, he bestowed his three lifetime servants a sum of cash large enough on which to retire.
 Free residence at his mansion until the end of their days added insult to injury.
-And most galling of all?
-Nancy-boy Rodney, walked away the champion with a three million pounds sterling prize.
+Most galling of all?
+Nancy-boy Rodney, walked away the champion, a three-million pounds sterling prize in his pocket.

-Family rumors ran amok concerning Uncle Winston’s eccentricities, very strange though never proven.
+Rumors ran amok concerning Uncle Winston’s eccentricities, very strange though never proven.
 Covens and wizardry, animal sacrifices, even orgies.
-Dear Uncle Winnie must have buggered Rodney at some occult festivity or another.
+Trevor assumed dear Uncle Winnie must have buggered Rodney at some occult festivity or another.

-Trevor sat and nestled himself into the gentleman’s chair, part of Mother’s rose Victorian seating collection.
-The sight of Simpson beneath the wide entranceway to the room, the trunk chest high beside him, surprised Trevor.
+He sat and nestled himself into the gentleman’s chair, part of Mother’s rose Victorian seating collection.
+The sight of Simpson beneath the wide entrance way to the room, the trunk chest high beside him, surprised Trevor.
 He expected the old boy to be still struggling.